carpentries/trainers/policy/it_curriculum_maintainance.md

 may be appointed prior to certification, but must take steps to complete that certification upon appointment.
 The Trainers Leadership Committee shall approve appointments to the maintainer committee each year.
-Additional maintainers may be added at any time by recommendation of the existing maintainers with approval of the Leadership Panel.
+Additional maintainers may be added at any time by recommendation of the existing maintainers with approval of the Trainers Leadership Committee.

 ## Special Maintance Procedures/Sections

 ### Major Updates and Releases

-To initiate a major update, the maintainers will submit a proposal for approval to the Leadership Panel.
+To initiate a major update, the maintainers will submit a proposal for approval to the Trainers Leadership Committee.
   - technical workflow (after consultation with the Core Team Infrastructure team)
   - scope
   - timeline for notifiying the trainer community at large
   - how the process addressess challenges faced in previous major updates

 The process must include, but is not limited to:
-  - time for pilot teaching by trainers that are not maintainers, members of the Leadership Panel, or Core Team
+  - time for pilot teaching by trainers that are not maintainers, members of the Trainers Leadership Committee, or Core Team
   - at least two weeks of asynchronous feedback with notifications for all trainers

-Before a major update is merged, the maintainers submit a proposal to the Leadership Panel that describes:
+Before a major update is merged, the maintainers submit a proposal to the Trainers Leadership Committee that describes:
   - a summary of changes
   - the completed opportunities for community feedback
   - opportunities to improve the major update process for next time.